n8kowald/powerpi/README.md

 # powerpi
 This Raspberry Pi prepaid electricity monitor takes a photo of the amount of money you have left and emails it to you at a predefined time via a cronjob.

-# Install
-Clone to the ~/powerpi directory on your Raspberry Pi

 # Dependencies
 - Raspberry Pi (any)
 - Raspberry Pi camera module (any)